SAP-samples/cap-local-development-workshop/exercises/00/README.md

 - Ensure you have installed the [Dev Containers] extension in VS Code.
 - Clone this repo `git clone https://github.com/SAP-samples/cap-local-development-workshop`.
-- Open the directory containing the clone with VS Code `code cap-local-development-workshop`.
+- Open the directory containing the clone with VS Code, for example like this: `code cap-local-development-workshop`, or via the VS Code menu.
 - Choose to "Reopen in Container" when asked:
   ![reopen in container dialogue box](assets/vscode-reopen-in-container.png)